kloimhardt/blog/docs/_posts/2025-03-12-scicloj_cli.md

 That Clojure is mathy poses the main reason to use Clojure in science.

 ### Make SciKloj visible among Clojurians
 Most Clojurians are software developers, working on REST, say.
 To the typical Clojurian, what SciKloj does is alien.
-We are not exactly invisible but also not seen in the best possible light within the Clojure community.
+We are not exactly invisible but also not seen in the best possible light by general Clojure users.
 My goal here is to make SciKloj visible in its best light.

 For this, I'd like to draw the attention to Python, the most popular language out there.
 My argument is that if we can draw some of the many Python users to Clojure, Clojurians will notice.

-Informed by this argument, I make the following proposal: in order to become more visible within the Clojure community, SciKloj should mainly cater for Python scientists.
+Informed by this argument, I make the following proposal: in order to become more visible for regular Clojure users, SciKloj should mainly cater for Python scientists.

 My proposal for becoming visible is to become good at one thing: hammering through the message "Clojure is a dynamically typed functional language on the JVM".